Kiuwan logo

 4. Security Misconfigurations

 Misconfigured security settings are common problems in software development.
-In most cases, they originate from incomplete configuration files, misconfigured HTTP information, and relying on default settings.
-To avoid these issues, you must properly configure your OS applications and make sure they are upgraded and updated on time, every time.
+They usually originate from incomplete configuration files, misconfigured HTTP information, and reliance on default settings.
+To avoid these issues, you must properly configure your OS applications and ensure they are upgraded and updated on time, every time.

 5. Cross-Site Scripting (XSS)